bduggan/raku-dawa/README.md

 If several threads are stopped at once, a lock is used in order to only have one repl at a time.
 Threads wait for this lock.
 The id of the thread will be in the prompt, as shown above.
-The `track` statement can be used to keep track of threads without stopping them.
-For instance, this code shows the debugger stopped in thread 1, but indicating the current statement in thread 7 that is being executed:
+Other threads' positions will also be indicated.

     ∙ Stopping thread Thread #1 (Initial thread)